eslam-gomaa/terraform-AWS-ASG-ELB/README.md

-* See what's terraform is planning to do before really doing it
+* See what's Terraform is planning to do before really doing it

 ```bash
 terraform plan